-A blend of teaching methods catering to the differential learning styles of students is adopted to provide scope for experiential and participative learning besides problem-solving.
+A blend of teaching methods is adopted to cater to the differential learning styles of students and provide scope for experiential, participative learning, and problem-solving.
 The following measures are in place:

 Experiential learning:

 Practical sessions for skill development.

 Intern/Intra Displanry projects made mandatory to promote experiential learning, entrepreneurial skills and student capabilities.